Adaptive Cholesky Gaussian Processes: Experimental details

-\paragraph{Bound quality plots.} For the bound quality plots, we compare \acgp{} to \cglb{} proposed by \citet{artemev2021cglb}.
-For \cglb{}, we compute the bounds with varying number of inducing inputs $M \ce \{512, 1024, 2048\}$ and measure the time it takes to compute the bounds.
-The three values for $M$ are connected with a line in the plots.
-For \acgp{}, we define $\blocksize{}\ce 10192$.
+For \cglb, we compute the bounds with varying number of inducing inputs $M \ce \{512, 1024, 2048, 4096\}$ and measure the time it takes to compute the bounds.
+For \acgp, we define the blocksize $\blocksize \ce 256\cdot 40=\num{10192}$ which is the default \openblas block size on our machines times the number of cores.
+This ensures that the sample size for our bounds is sufficiently large for accurate estimation, and at the same time the number of page-faults should be comparable to the default Cholesky implementation.
 We measure the elapsed time every time a block of data points is added to the processed dataset and the bounds are recomputed.

 We compare both methods using squared exponential kernel (SE) and the Ornstein-Uhlenbeck kernel (OU).